-Prerequisite: Technical Drawing 100 or consent Development of ideas by three dimensional drawing techniques.
+Development of ideas by three dimensional drawing techniques.
 Emphasis on the fundamentals of oblique, one point, isometric, two points and three point perspective projection.
 Projects utilizing parallel and perspective projected shadow construction emphasized.
-(6 hours per week) TCA 101.
-TECHNICAL ILLUSTRATION Prerequisite: Perspective and Parallel Projection 100 or consent Illustration projects utilizing perspective and parallel projection and mechanical art aids.
+(6 hours per week)

+Prerequisite: TCA 100 or consent

+Illustration projects utilizing perspective and parallel projection and mechanical art aids.
 Information for problems obtained from blueprints, written communication, and other sources.
 Assignments deal with the presentation of assemblies, exploded views, section and phantom drawings used by automotive, aircraft and electronics industries.
-(6 hours per week) TCA 103.
-FASHION ILLUSTRATION More than just a fashion review, the course will cover: Figures and Fashion, Fashion Research, Constructing an Art Portfolio, Fabric Rendering, Color Rendering, and Fashion Newspaper Advertising.
+(6 hours per week)

+TCA 103.
+FASHION ILLUSTRATION......2 credit hours More than just a fashion review, the course will cover: figures and fashion, fashion research, constructing an art portfolio, fabric rendering, color rendering, and fashion newspaper advertising.

 TCA 104.
-ART MATERIALS Introduction to the use of art materials including pencil, ink, pen, brush water color, acrylics, rug design and execution and Blasa Art.
+ART MATERIALS.....2 credit hours Introduction to the use of art materials including pencil, ink, pen, brush water color, acrylics, rug design and execution and Blasa Art.
 Emphasis on two dimensional and three dimensional media.

-TCA 110.
-LETTERING AND LAYOUT4 credit hours Introduction to the various styles of lettering and techniques used in the design of posters, brochures and other advertising forms; basic techniques in the preparation of art work to be reproduced.
-(6 hours per week) TCA 120.
-COMMERCIAL RENDERING4 credit hours Corequisite: Technical Rendering 122 An introduction to the various materials and rendering techniques used by the commercial artist.
+Introduction to the various styles of lettering and techniques used in the design of posters, brochures and other advertising forms; basic techniques in the preparation of art work to be reproduced.
+(6 hours per week)

+Corequisite: TCA 122

+An introduction to the various materials and rendering techniques used by the commercial artist.
 Rendering of commercial illustrations with water colors, tempera, acrylics, pastels, colored pencils, pen and ink.
-(6 hours per week) TCA 121.
-ADVERTISING LAYOUT4 credit hours
+(6 hours per week)

-Prerequisites: Perspective and Parallel Projection 100, Basic Drawing 111 and Basic Design 112 or consent